-Attn: Mr. S. David Freeman
+Attn: Ray Hart, Assistant General Manager and COO

 Re: Response to Notice and Invitation to Bid

-Ladies and Gentlemen:
+Dear Michael and David::

-Enron North America Corp. (“ENA”)is pleased to respond to the California Department of Water Resources (“CDWR”) Notice and Invitation to Bid dated [February 2, 2001] (“RFB”), on behalf of ENA, Enron Power Marketing, Inc. (“EPMI”), Enron Energy Services, L.L.C. (“EES”), Las Vegas Cogeneration II, L.L.C. (“LV2”), and Pastoria Energy Facility L.L.C. (“PEF”) (collectively “Seller”).
+I enjoyed meeting with you last week and am pleased to offer on behalf of Enron North America Corp. (“ENA”) ENA’s response to the California Department of Water Resources (“CDWR”) Notice and Invitation to Bid dated [February 2, 2001] (“RFB”).
+ENA’s response comes on behalf of ENA, Enron Power Marketing, Inc. (“EPMI”), Enron Energy Services, L.L.C. (“EES”), Las Vegas Cogeneration II, L.L.C. (“LV2”), and Pastoria Energy Facility L.L.C. (“PEF”) (collectively “Seller”).

-In order to offer CDWR the highest degree of flexibility in meeting its power purchase needs, Seller is prepared to discuss with CDWR four separate concepts for power and power-related products.
+In order to offer CDWR the highest degree of flexibility in meeting its power purchase needs, we are prepared to discuss with CDWR four separate concepts for power and power-related products.
 These four concepts are described below, and further defined in Exhibits 1-4 attached to this letter.

 Firm power supply from market sources.
 EPMI engages in wholesale sales of electricity throughout the Western Interconnection, including California, and has regularly bought and sold electricity in California for more that 4 years.